Priest–penitent privilege: Canada

-The "Wigmore Criteria" are informed by the Canadian Charter of Rights and Freedoms guarantee of freedom of religion (protected under s.2(a)) and the interpretive s.27 ("This Charter shall be interpreted in a manner consistent with the preservation and enhancement of the multicultural heritage of Canadians.")
+The "Wigmore Criteria" are informed by the Canadian Charter of Rights and Freedoms guarantee of freedom of religion (protected under s.2(a)) and the interpretive s.27 ("This Charter shall be interpreted in a manner consistent with the preservation and enhancement of the multicultural heritage of Canadians").

-As a result of s.27, the term "religious communications" is used in place of the more common "priest–penitent" term.
+As a result of s.27, the term religious communications is used in place of the more common term priest–penitent.
 Similarly, analysis should begin from a non-denominational approach.

 Religious freedom strengthens the argument in favour of recognition of the privilege for religious communications.
 However, religious communications are only privileged in particular cases when the Wigmore criteria are satisfied.
 While a formal confession process is not necessary, it can help in determining whether there is an expectation of privacy when evaluating the communication using the "Wigmore Criteria."

 In R. v.
 Gruenke, it was found that the communications were not privileged because there was no expectation of privilege between Ms. Gruenke and her pastor and her religious counsellor.

 In October 1999, it was reported that the Canadian government had opposed a plan to recognize the value of priest–penitient privilege within the bounds of international law.

+England & Wales

+The status of priest–penitent privilege in English law has not been absolutely determined.

 France

 In October 2021, a report which investigated sexual abuse of children by Catholic clergy and lay persons employed by the church, recommended to require priests to notify the police about child abuse cases that are mentioned in confession.
 Bishop Eric de Moulins-Beaufort rejected the recommendation.
 Interior minister Darmanin told him in a meeting that priests are obliged to report cases of sexual violence against children, even when heard in the confessional, to the police.
-The spokesperson for the French bishops' conference later said that they are not required to do that.
+The spokeswoman for the French bishops' conference later said that they are not required to do that.

 Germany

+In Germany, under section 383(1) No 4 Code of Civil Procedure, clerics may refuse to testify, with a view to what was entrusted to them in the exercise of their pastoral care and guidance.
+The same applies to document production under section 142(2) Code of Civil Procedure.
+One must bear in mind that, from the outset, only specific documents whose existence is known of by the petitioner can be asked for, section 142(1) Code of Civil Procedure.

-The MHG study found that the privilege was used to cover up sexual abuse.
+The MHG study found that the priest-penitent privilege in Germany had been used to cover up sexual abuse.